olsonadr/react-notes/README.md

-# Getting Started with Create React App
+# React Notes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple note-taking app that is planned to allow each logged-in user to have a tree of notes of many possible formats, all editable from within this single-page-application.
+It is also the project by which I am familiarizing myself with React, Emotion.js, Jest, Typescript, Auth0, and the like.
+This project was initially bootstrapped using the React bootstrapper with the Typescript template.

 ## Available Scripts